techlahoma/oklathon/README.md

   * You can do this outside of Oklathon, but please don't bring any hardware items to the event.
 Just bring your laptop and any accessories you need for it, like your charging cable!
 * Do we have to finish a project or feature during the hackathon?
   * Definitely not.
 Any progress is a success!
+* Will there be swag and prizes!
+  * No prizes (everyone is a winner at this event), but we'll have some stickers provided by our sponsors!